MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/people-system.md

 The People System manages relationships between gamers, such as only showing a user's real name to close friends.

-The People System is a feature in the Xbox Live Social platform.
+The People System is one of the Xbox Live Social features.

 ## In this section